brandonln53/README-Generator/README.md

 To install necessary dependencies, run the following command:

 ```
-Make certain you do an npm i within node; npm i inquirer and path; run index.js, answer the questions that will populate your README, then watch the README generate after you complete the process.
+Install nodejs; once that is completed, npm i inquirer and npm i path; run index.js, answer the given questions, then wait for the README.md file to be generated based off of your answers.
 ```

 ## Usage

-The README Generator is for any developer who wants an efficient and thorough means of generating a README file that complies with the Good README Guide outlined by University of Denver Full-Stack Web Development Bootcamp.
+I am a DEVELOPER and need an efficient, yet thorough, means of generating a README for my project that complies with the Good README Guide.